hanabi/hanabi.github.io/Reference.md

   * Bob sees that Cathy has a red 2 on her *Finesse Position*, so he performs a *Gentleman's Discard* by discarding the red 2.
   * Cathy blind-plays the red 2 from her *Finesse Position*.
   * Alice gasps in surprise, because Bob could not have possibly known that it was exactly a red 2.
 This must be a *Double Gentleman's Discard*, calling for both red 2 and blue 2.
 Alice blind-plays her *Finesse Position* card, hoping to play a blue 2, but instead plays a red 5, losing the game.
   * Alice forgot that *Double Gentleman's Discards* were expressily illegal because of it is possible for players to have asymmetric information about the current game state.
-Alice decides to commit herself to Hanabi jail out of shame.
 * In extremely rare circumstances, *Double Gentleman's Discard* can be legal.
 This is covered in the expect section of the document, but can be safely ignored for non-experts.

 ### The Baton Discard